Green Globe Improved Artichoke (Heirloom 85 Days)

-For a century and a half this choke has been the standard variety in the west.
-It produces an abundance of “chokes” over a number of years given the right environmental factors.
-Plants are dark green, of medium height, and buds are an elongated oval with somewhat spiny scales.
-25 seeds.
+Heirloom - 1863.
+For a century and a half, this choke has been the standard variety in the west.
+The Green Globe Improved Artichoke produces an abundance of “chokes” over a number of years given the right environmental factors.
+Plants are dark green, of medium height, and buds are elongated oval with somewhat spiny scales.

 Sowing Indoors: 8-12 weeks before the last frost.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Before transplanting outside, vernalization is required for growth in the north (zone 6 and below).
 To induce first-year bud formation, set the seedlings out for 10 days at temperatures of 45-50ºF.
 Transplant after last frost, 24-36" apart